Trail Running In Hampshire

 After a few phone calls with the owner of Loddon Breweries, he was onboard with the idea.
 And he advised us of the contact details for a reputable glass manufacturer that could supply half and full pint keepsake glasses, each engraved with the immortal lines “Hampshire Hoppit Finisher, June 2016”.
 All finishers will receive their glass, with a beer inside (optional if not a beer-drinker!), a worthy reward for completing the race.

-We held our first race in 2016 – a sell out success and receiving fantastic reviews which we were completely overwhelmed by.
-So we’re back for a second year, almost doubling our capacity to make space for more runners but still with the same fantastic, beautiful course; our lovely friendly marshals and most importantly a medal and a half or full pint of beer waiting for each of our finishers at the end, served in a 2017 commemorative glass.
+We held our first race in 2016 – a sell out success and received fantastic reviews which we were completely overwhelmed by.
+We’re back for our sixth year, more than doubling our original capacity to make space for more runners but still with the same fantastic, beautiful course; our lovely friendly marshals and most importantly a medal and a half or full pint of beer waiting for each of our finishers at the end, served in a 2024 commemorative glass.

 If you haven’t yet entered, please do so before we reach our race capacity which is fast approaching.
 Online entry is available now at www.hampshiretrailmarathon.co.uk